 We went this past spring and spent some time wandering through the vast collections of machinery, mining tools, buildings with mannequin inhabitants and everyone enjoyed this charming oddity.
 Behold!

-The man who preserved the Gold King Mine, Don Robertson, was apparently Gandalf’s own brother, and a an adventurer, collector and free-spirit.
+The man who preserved the Gold King Mine, Don Robertson, was apparently Gandalf’s own brother, and an adventurer, collector and free-spirit.
 His family is now managing the site.
-It was fascinating to peak in to the forgotten mine town and the things people leave behind, and I’m so glad he created it and so glad we went.
+It was fascinating to peek in to the forgotten mine town and the things people leave behind, and I’m so glad he created it and so glad we went.